Family Resources - How to Respond to I.C.E.

 Know Your Rights: Printable Documents

-- What to do if ICE comes to your door: print out pocket cards in English, Spanish, Arabic, Mandarin and Korean.
+- What to do if I.C.E. comes to your door: print out pocket cards in English, Spanish, Arabic, Mandarin and Korean.

 - Red Cards tell you your constitutional rights.
 Print out your constitutional rights in your language below and learn how to use the cards when confronted by immigration officials.